What is Shrimp Mousse and Why You Should Try ItMay 19, 2021

 What is Boba Tea and Why People like it so Much?

 Its addictive texture and variety of flavors are why everyone loves Boba tea so much.
 There’s quite a bit of chewing involved, and everyone goes crazy over this Asian drink.

 What is Boba Tea?

-Boba tea (aka bubble tea or pearl milk tea) is a Taiwanese tea-based drink consisting of tea, milk, sugar, and pearls (a chewy tapioca ball) and are typically fruit-flavored.
+Boba tea (aka bubble tea or pearl milk tea) is a Taiwanese tea-based drink consisting of tea, milk, sugar, and pearls (a chewy tapioca ball) and is typically fruit-flavored.
 These teas can be served hot, but are mostly served cold or iced.

 Color and Flavor

 Looking for color?
-Try taro bubble tea.
+Try taro boba tea.
 It has a purple color that makes this drink even more enjoyable and has a faint coconut flavor.
 If the balls are made from jelly, as opposed to tapioca, they will be in the shape of cubes, stars, or strips, and have a variety of flavors such as coconut, mango, or coffee.

-Then there’s popping Boba, which are spheres that contain fruit juices or syrups inside and are the most popular because they are fun to pop inside your mouth to get a rush of flavor.
+Then there’s popping boba, which are spheres that contain fruit juices or syrups inside and are the most popular because they are fun to pop inside your mouth to get a rush of flavor.
 Sizes of pearls can vary from fat as marbles to small as peas.

 What combination is your favorite?